Super Bowl XVII: Second quarter

 Dolphins cornerback/kick returner Fulton Walker returned the ensuing kickoff 42 yards to the Dolphins 47-yard line.
 From there, the Dolphins advanced to the Redskins 3-yard line.
 Woodley's pass fell incomplete on third down, however, so Miami had to settle for kicker Uwe von Schamann's 20-yard field goal to increase their lead to 10–3 with 6 minutes left in the half.
 Although the drive was only 50 yards long, it consisted of 13 plays and took 8:39 off the clock.

 Aided by a 27-yard completion from quarterback Joe Theismann to tight end Rick Walker, 13 rushing yards, a 15-yard reception by fullback John Riggins, and a 12-yard run by Theismann himself, the Redskins marched 80 yards in 11 plays to score on wide receiver Alvin Garrett's 4-yard touchdown reception, tying the game, 10–10, with less than 2 minutes left in the half.

 However, the tie was immediately broken by the Dolphins.
 Fulton Walker returned the subsequent kickoff 98 yards for a touchdown to give Miami a 17–10 lead.
-It was the first kickoff return touchdown in a Super Bowl and the longest kickoff return in NFL postseason history, breaking the prior record of 97 yards by Vic Washington in 1972.
+It was the first kickoff return touchdown in a Super Bowl and the longest kickoff return in NFL postseason history, breaking the prior record of 97 yards by Vic Washington of San Francisco vs. Dallas in a 1972 NFC divisional playoff.

 An illegal blocking penalty on Washington during the kickoff forced them to start their next drive at their own 7-yard line, but they managed to get to the 28 after their first four plays.
 A pass interference penalty on safety Lyle Blackwood on the next play moved the ball to the Miami 42-yard line.
 Immediately after Blackwood's penalty, wide receiver Charlie Brown's 26-yard reception advanced the Redskins to the Dolphins 16.
 After calling their final timeout with 14 seconds left, Washington made one last attempt to score a touchdown before trying a field goal.
 Theismann's subsequent pass was caught by Garrett, but he was tackled at the 7-yard line by safety Glenn Blackwood (Lyle Blackwood's younger brother) before he could get out of bounds, preventing any possible field goal attempt as the Redskins were unable to stop the clock before time expired in the half, keeping the Dolphins' lead at 17–10.